gouhongshen/docs/storage_usage.md

 3. **Others Considerations**
     1. timeliness

-       by default, will do increment ckp each minute and global ckp each 100 increment ckps have done.
+       by default, will schedule increment ckp each 5s and global ckp each 100 increment ckps have done.

        and ckp is also constrained by the minimal updates count restriction.